List of United Nations Security Council resolutions on the Nagorno-Karabakh conflict

 Four UN Security Council Resolutions have been passed during the Nagorno-Karabakh conflict.
 These resolutions have not invoked Chapter VII of the United Nations Charter.

-Azerbaijani and Armenian interpretations of the UNSC Council resolutions differ markedly: Azerbaijan reads them as confirming Armenia's aggression and Azerbaijan's territorial integrity—without recognizing any self-determination claims by the "local Armenian forces" cited in the texts (UNSC 1993, Resolution 822)—whereas Armenian interpretations highlight those references and the involvement of representatives from the Nagorno-Karabakh Republic in the 1994 ceasefire.
+Azerbaijani and Armenian interpretations of the UNSC Council resolutions differ markedly: Azerbaijan interprets them as confirming Armenia's aggression and Azerbaijan's territorial integrity—without recognizing any self-determination claims by the "local Armenian forces" cited in the texts (UNSC 1993, Resolution 822)—whereas Armenian interpretations highlight those references and the involvement of representatives from the Nagorno-Karabakh Republic in the 1994 ceasefire.